active-group/active-data-http/README.md

     [(rpc-reitit/impl get-user! db/get-user-from-db]))
 ```

-And finally to call those rpcs from the client side, for example with
+And finally to "call" those RPCs from the client side, for example with
 the [reacl-c](https://github.com/active-group/reacl-c) library, you
 would modify the shared api code to add a "caller" to the context like
 so: